elixir-circuits/circuits_i2c/README.md

 ### How do I call Circuits.I2C from Erlang?

-An Erlang friendly binding has been provided to simplify syntax when calling `Circuits.I2C` functions from Erlang code.
-Instead of prefixing calls with: `'Elixir.Circuits.I2C':` you may use the binding: `circuits_i2c:`.
+An Erlang-friendly binding has been provided to simplify syntax when calling `Circuits.I2C` functions from Erlang code.
+Instead of prefixing calls with `'Elixir.Circuits.I2C':` use the binding `circuits_i2c:`.
+For example:
-For example: `circuits_i2c:open("i2c-1")`.
+`circuits_i2c:open("i2c-1")`.

 ## License